ssube/taleweave-ai/docs/testing.md

 ### User Stories for Developers

+#### ML Engineer collects prompts and actions to fine-tune a character model

+> As an ML engineer, I want to collect data from the game history, especially prompts, actions, and their results, so
+> that I can fine-tune an LLM to be a better model for characters.

+#### ML Engineer collects character movement and conversations to chart emergent behavior

+> As an ML engineer, I want to collect data from the game history, especially character movement, interactions, and
+> conversations, so that I can graph their movements and discover any emergent behavior in the game world.

 #### Mod Developer creates a new system for the game

-> As a Mod Developer, I want to write a Python module with a new game system and load it into a test world, so that I can develop custom features.
+> As a Mod Developer, I want to write a Python module with a new game system and load it into a test world, so that I
+> can develop custom features.

 #### Project Contributor fixes a bug in the engine